iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### 4. Create the `data` folder

-All files used by HORNET, the INX extensions, Wasp, Traefik & co will be stored in a directory called `data`.
+All files used by the IOTA-Core, the INX extensions, Wasp, Traefik & co will be stored in a directory called `data`.
 Docker image runs under user with user id `65532` and group id `65532`, so this directory needs to have the correct permissions to be accessed by the containers.
 To create this directory with correct permissions run the contained script: